zipzit/Fast-Fourier-Transform-Testing/README.md

         https://github.com/enthought/Numpy-Tutorial-SciPyConf-2016

 I ended up using Enthought's Integrated Development Enviroment tool [Canopy](https://www.enthought.com/product/canopy/) for this project.
-I really like the integrated Jupiter Notebook console.
+I really like the integrated Jupyter Notebook console.
 That makes it easy to do quick testing and look up library details.

 I've doing my testing on a Xubuntu Virtualbox on MacOS hardware.
 Tried using PyCharm, but that tool was way too slow to be practical on a virtual machine.
 The Canopy IDE ran great.